kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 Note: For an interactive version of this graph visit: [https://www.desmos.com/calculator/v9m2vj24vx](https://www.desmos.com/calculator/v9m2vj24vx)

-[^2]:  Notice that we have chosen to draw only four out of an infinite number of possible indifference curves.

 We now present the mathematical solution of the consumer problem for three of the most commonly used utility functions.